 This is not a new capability.
 Since 4.2 (maybe before), FusionPBX has offered this capability.
-When a caller sends a voicemail message, FusionPBX is able to convert it to a text as well.
-This is really handy, not everybody has the patience to listen to the sounds.
+When a caller sends a voicemail message, FusionPBX can convert it to text as well.
+This is handy, not everybody has the patience to listen to the sounds.
 Sometimes, reading is faster.
 This service is possible because of the Bing API from Microsoft.

-I will explain here how I figure out to make it work with Azure.
+I will explain here how I figured out how to make it work with Azure.

 Sign up for Azure Account

 You will need an Azure Account.
-Don't worry, they are for free.
-Azure will give you a 260 $ dollar credit if you want to try the full potential of the platform.
+Don't worry, they are free.
+Azure will give you a 260 $ 260 credit if you want to try the full potential of the platform.
 However, there is a free plan for speech service.
-If I recall for good, the free plan only allows one transcript translation at the time (no simultaneous).
+If I recall for good, the free plan only allows one transcript translation at a time (no simultaneous).
 So, let's pretend you can sign up and you understand the billing schemas from Azure.

 The next thing you will need to do is to create a resource.